 News Release 171

-Bollinger Mill State Historic Site is located at 113 Bollinger Mill Road in Burfordville.
-Individuals requiring special services or accommodations to attend the meeting or who want more information about the event can contact the site at 573-243-4591.
-For information about state parks and historic sites, visit mostateparks.com.
+Mastodon State Historic Site is located 20 miles south of St. Louis on Interstate 55 in Imperial.
+For more information about the event, call the site at 636-464-2976.
+For more information about Missouri state parks and historic sites, visit mostateparks.com.
 Missouri State Parks is a division of the Missouri Department of Natural Resources.

 Celebrating 40 years of taking care of Missouri’s natural resources.
 To learn more visit www.dnr.mo.gov.